ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Conclusion

 \section{Conclusion}

-Re-Depth Anything presents a new method for test-time optimization by re-lighting.
-The key contribution is to use generative models for scoring the shading-image alignment instead of requiring a photometric reconstruction.
-This alleviates the need to construct a photorealistic renderer for inverse graphics and shows consistent improvements over all tested datasets and metrics.
-In future work, we plan to explore alternative re-synthesis approaches and explore fine-tuning foundational models at scale on in-the-wild footage.
+Re-Depth Anything presents a new method for test-time optimization through re-lighting.
+The key contribution is using generative models to score shading--image alignment instead of requiring photometric reconstruction.
+This alleviates the need to construct a photorealistic renderer for inverse graphics and shows consistent improvements across all tested datasets and metrics.
+Notably, it sets a new state-of-the-art for detail reconstruction on the CO3D dataset using DA3 as the backbone.